 For many situations VE schemes may be the most appropriate and quickest approach.

 If appropriate, you may apply for all three schemes at the same time (VE/VR/CR).
-When approved, each scheme will be allocated a separate identifier to ensure the Scheme Administrator (MyCSP) can process quotes/awards appropriately.
+When approved, each scheme will be allocated a separate identifier to ensure the Scheme Administrator can process quotes/awards appropriately.

 Flexibilities